Retrato de Familia (film): Plot

 Spain in the 1930s.
 The Rubes clan is headed by the aristocratic father Cecilio, a roué in love with another woman, Paulina, although he lives with his wife and his teenage son, Sisi.
 His wife hates the thought and practice of normal sexuality in their marriage.
 Their son notes his parents' sexual frustrations but must experience his own initiation into the mysteries of love and sex.
-We watch Sisi grows, mature, and compete with his father for the attentions and sexual favors of the local actresses in Burgos.
+We watch Sisi grow, mature, and compete with his father for the attentions and sexual favors of the local actresses in Burgos.